What are you looking for?

 zodiac

-restoring an icon and creating a common for broad green
+restoring an icon and creating a new common for broad green

-Zodiac House is the transformation of a worn-out, concrete 1960s complex in the Broad Green area of West Croydon into 73 thoughtfully designed, environmentally responsible homes, grounded in an existing and thriving community.
+Zodiac transforms a worn-out, concrete 1960s complex in Broad Green, West Croydon, into 73 thoughtfully designed, environmentally responsible homes.
+The regeneration is grounded in an existing community, delivering much needed social housing and communal space.

 Client: